aguegu/sourcekit.cc/CircusGoggles.md

 * If Circus Goggles come into contact with water, place in a dry location at room temperature, on a soft absorbent towel and allow to dry thoroughly.
 Do not operate the unit until it is completely free of moisture.

-* Do not store charging adaptor where temperatures may exceed 122°F (50°C).

-* Use only an appropriate USB power outlet when charging the Circus Goggles.
-Do not attempt to charge the torch with an adaptor that is not compatible as this could result in a fire, damage to the torch or personal injury.
+* Use only an appropriate USB power outlet or PC USB panel to charge the Circus Goggles.

 # Features